Table of Contents

 The emergent behavior of the system is driven by a unified fitness function: the pursuit of Consonance.
 Agents within the Conchordal ecosystem do not follow a pre-written score.
 Instead, they continuously analyze their environment to maximize their "Spectral Comfort"—defined as the minimization of sensory roughness—and their "Harmonic Stability," or the maximization of virtual root strength.
 The result is a self-organizing soundscape where harmony, rhythm, and timbre evolve organically through the interactions of physical laws rather than deterministic sequencing.

-This document explores the three foundational pillars of the Conchordal architecture:
+This document explores the four foundational pillars of the Conchordal architecture, mirroring the Manifesto's two perceptual axes:

-Log2Spaceand ERB scales that replaces linear Hertz and integer MIDI notes. - The Cognitive Landscape: The real-time DSP pipeline that computes Roughness ($R$) and Harmonicity ($H$) fields from the raw audio stream.
+2. The Frequency Axis — the Auditory Landscape: The real-time DSP pipeline that computes Roughness ($R$) and Harmonicity ($H$) fields from the raw audio stream.

-- The Life Engine: The agent-based model governing the metabolism, movement, and neural entrainment of the audio entities.
+4. The Life Engine: The agent-based model governing the metabolism, movement, and entrainment of the audio entities that inhabit both terrains.

 2. The Psychoacoustic Coordinate System